CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Analysis

 \subsubsection{Equivalence Detector}

-Continuous use of back translation would end up with a string that differs markedly from that which you started \cite{way2013emerging}.
-A combination of paraphrase and back-translation can also cause this problem, so a semantic detector is very important.
+Continuous back translation would end up with a string that differs markedly from that which you started \cite{way2013emerging}.
+A combination of paraphrase and back-translation might also cause this problem.

-\paragraph{Results.} As we can see from Table \ref{tab:detector}, across all three datasets, the paraphrasing method demonstrates relatively high performance, especially in QNLI and SST2.
-In the absence of a semantic detector, results generated through \textit{Clean-Eval} that first paraphrase and then back-translation exhibit a general decline in performance.
-This suggests the possibility of introducing semantic errors or inaccuracies during the generation process.
+\paragraph{Results.} As we can see from Table \ref{tab: detector}, across all three datasets, the paraphrasing method demonstrates relatively high performance, especially in QNLI and SST2.
+Without a semantic detector, results generated through \textit{Clean-Eval} exhibit a general decline in performance.
+This suggests the possibility of introducing semantic errors or inaccuracies during the generation process and the importance of semantic detectors.